 Physical Education at Upperby Primary School has been designed for our pupils and carefully mapped out to ensure the building blocks of knowledge and skills are built upon as each child progresses through their learning journey.
+A rich vocabulary is used with specific vocabulary planned into lessons.
 We place a high priority on providing additional swimming lessons throughout Key Stage 2 to ensure our children have had the opportunity to acquire secure water safety skills before the leave our school.

 We encourage the children to take part in both inter and intra competitive sport competitions, including some of our gymnastics team taking part at National Level competitions.
-We offer extra-curricular clubs.
-We have girls’ and a boys’ football teams which train weekly, compete in friendlies and the boys’ team also competes in the local school league.
-We have sports clubs delivered by coaches to enhance the sport offer at the school.
+We offer extra-curricular clubs which differ on a half termly basis.

 We use Sports Premium to maximise the opportunities for children to participate in physical activity and to enhance our space and equipment on offer.